ilastik/ilastik.github.io/documentation/basics/dataselection.md

 ilastik behavior.
 - **Normalize Display:** If you would like your data to be displayed with a contrast adjustment using the minimum and maximum pixel values, set this to 'True'.
 - **Range:** If you know your data's minimum and maximum pixel values, you can use this field to help ilastik interpret and display your data.
 - **Internal Dataset Name:** Several volumes may exist within a single HDF5/N5 file.
 Use this field to choose which internal volume ilastik should load from your file.
 - **Storage:** Specifies how ilastik should locate your data the next time your project is opened.
   - Absolute Link: Your data always resides in the same place on disk, even if you moved your project file since it was last opened.
   - Relative Link: Your data is in the same parent directory tree as your project file.
 You may move your project file and data files simultaneously, but their relative locations must be fixed.
   - Copied to Project File: If you select this, your data will be copied to the project file the next time your project is saved.
 Pro: Your project file will always be valid, even if you move your data.
 Con: This creates a copy of your data.
 - **Display Mode:** If your raw data has multiple channels, use this setting to tell ilastik whether it should be displayed as a composite RGB image or as separate grayscale channels.

+[performance-tips]: {{site.baseurl}}/documentation/basics/preformance_tips